ETLCPP/etl/README.md

 sudo cmake --install build/
 ```

-After the library has been installed, it should be enough to do
+After the library has been installed, you can use [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) to use the library:

 ```cmake
 find_package(etl)